frodonh/simplellm.nvim/README.md

 It only adds one new command and several Lua functions to your environment (see also |SimpleGeminiCommands|).
 It does not create any new keymap.
 You have to configure them by yourself.

+It is possible de setup predefined prompts for later use.

 The plugin does not rely on third-party plugins.

 The plugin implementation is lazily loaded.
 There is no need to use the package manager for a lazy loading of the plugin.